-Analysis of student data from the California State Dashboard (2017-18 through 2019-20) shows that almost 60% of SCUSD graduates are not placing in the 'prepared' level for the College and Career Indicator.
+Analysis of student data from the past three California State Dashboards (2017-18 through 2019-20) shows that almost 60% of SCUSD graduates are not placing in the 'prepared' level for the College and Career Indicator.
 Data from the California Department of Education (CDE) shows that almost half of SCUSD graduates are not completing UC 'a-g' requirements (54% completion rate in 2020-21) and more than one third do not enroll in college at any point during the 12 months after graduating (66% and 65% in the two most recent years available).
 Significant performance gaps between student groups exist in all three of these outcomes, with results for English Learners, Foster Youth, Homeless Youth, Students with Disabilities, African American students, American Indian or Alaska Native students, Hispanic/Latino students, and Native Hawaiian or Pacific Islander students of particular concern.

 SCUSD's guiding principle states that All students are given an equal opportunity to graduate with the greatest number of postsecondary choices from the widest array of options.
-Key input from educational partners has included the following:
+Educational partner input has informed the evolution from the prior LCAP Goal focused on college and career to this new version.
+Key input has included the following:

 - Inequitable outcomes have persisted and student groups with the highest needs should be called out explicitly.
 Increasing the percentage of students who are graduating college and career ready cannot just be a result of improving outcomes for those groups who are already achieving at a higher level. - It is important to acknowledge the importance of college AND career readiness as viable pathways to postsecondary success.
-Students need more support to understand and, as desired, pursue Career and Technical Education (CTE) and dual enrollment as part of their studies and technical programs/trades as postsecondary options. - Students need to have an individualized learning plan and clear postsecondary plan in addition to a wide array of options.
+Students need more support to understand and, as desired, pursue Career and Technical Education (CTE) and dual enrollment as part of their studies and technical program/trades as postsecondary options. - Students need to have an individualized learning plan and clear postsecondary plan in addition to a wide array of options.
 Readiness includes a defined multi-year plan and understanding of the steps and processes necessary to reach one's goals

 Providing students 'the greatest number of postsecondary choices from the widest array of options' connects to the definitions of college and career readiness shared in the plan summary.
 ALL SCUSD students must graduate prepared for ANY post-secondary educational experience and have the skills needed for job training/education.
 Our charge as a school district is to prepare each and every student so that all possible post-secondary options are open and accessible.
 While not all students may take the same path following their graduation from SCUSD, they should have the choice of any path.
-As systems and supports are improved, in particular the implementation of an effective Multi-Tiered System of Supports (MTSS), it is expected that rates for secondary grade outcomes, including high school graduation and college and career readiness, will increase.
+As systems and supports are improved, in particular the implementation of an effective

+Multi-Tiered System of Supports (MTSS), it is expected that rates for secondary grade outcomes, including high school graduation and college and career readiness, will increase at higher rates.
 This will be due not only to improvements at the secondary level, but result from students entering high school having received more effective supports and preparation in the elementary and middle grades.

 In the section below (Measuring and Reporting Results), abbreviations are used for student groups.
-These include EL (English Learners), FY (Foster Youth), HY (Homeless Youth), MY (Migrant Youth), SED (Socioeconomically Disadvantaged students), SWD (Students with Disabilities), AA (African American students), Al/AN (American Indian or Alaska Native students), A (Asian students), F (Filipino students), H/L (Hispanic/Latino students), PI (Native Hawaiian or Pacific Islander Students), W (White students), and TOM (Students of Two or More races/Multiracial students).
+These include EL (English Learners), FY (Foster Youth), HY (Homeless Youth), MY (Migrant Youth), SED (Socioeconomically Disadvantaged students), SWD (Students with Disabilities), AA (African American students), AI/AN (American Indian or Alaska Native students), A (Asian students), F (Filipino students), H/L (Hispanic/Latino students), PI (Native Hawaiian or Pacific Islander Students), W (White students), and TOM (Students of Two or More races/Multiracial students).